Being Bobby Brown: Premise

 The series depicts the life of R&B singer Bobby Brown, his then-wife, pop/R&B superstar Whitney Houston, and their family.
-The program showcases the family's home time, along with shopping at the famed Harrod's of London (where they met with the owner Mohamed Al-Fayed), and vacationing in the Bahamas.
+The program showcases the family's home time, along with shopping at the famed Harrods of London (where they met with the owner Mohamed Al-Fayed), and vacationing in the Bahamas.

 The program ran on Thursdays, but on occasion aired several times through the week.
 The series was extremely popular throughout its run and received the highest ratings ever for the Bravo network.
 The show also continued Houston's unbroken string of hit motion pictures and television projects.
 The highly rated show ran for only one season and ended after Houston stated she would not appear in a second season; thus, Bravo and Brown could not reach an agreement to continue the show.

 Episodes

-Home media
+Home media and international broadcast

+In Italy, it was shown on 7 Gold under the title "Bobby Brown - Vite familiari" from December 15, 2014, to February 2, 2015, in the afternoon slot.
+Although it was initially slated for broadcast on Telecapri News in 2007, the series was not aired there and remained unaired in Italy for seven years.

+In Romania, the show aired on Antena 1 with the title "Familia Brown".

+In Poland, it has been airing occasionally on Polsat JimJam since 2024, with the title "Bycie Bobby Brown."

-A spokesperson for Bravo has told various news outlets that the series will be kept in the Bravo archives.
+The series has not been released on DVD and a spokesperson for Bravo has told various news outlets that the series will be kept in the Bravo archives.

+The rights to the series are currently held by NBC Universal.